TritonDataCenter/sdc-sdc/docs/index.md

 <!--
     Copyright 2020 Joyent, Inc.
+    Copyright 2022 MNX Cloud, Inc.
 -->

-# SDC tools/ops zone
+## Triton tools/ops zone

-This repository holds the code for the 'sdc' core SmartDataCenter zone.
+This repository holds the code for the 'sdc' core Triton zone.
+Triton was formerly named SmartDataCenter, or "SDC", thus the origin of the command names.
-This document will briefly introduce those tools and also give a general overview of the various APIs and systems in SDC.
+This document will briefly introduce those tools and also give a general overview of the various APIs and systems in Triton.

-# Tools
+## Tools

 As a rule all (most) tools are prefixed with 'sdc-' to avoid name conflicts, make the scope obvious, and to facilitate discovery in the shell via `sdc-<TAB>`.

-There are a number of APIs in SDC and most of them have tools to facilitate using them from the command line.
+There are a number of APIs in Triton and most of them have tools to facilitate using them from the command line.
 Typically those are in two categories:
 (a) A raw tool that just wraps calling the API and does minimal massaging of the response.
 For the HTTP APIs, these raw tools are typically a light wrapper